A luxurious and charming country house just waiting to be discovered, Gliffaes Country House Hotel is one of the best luxury hotels in South Wales.

 But when my main course arrived, I was sure I’d made a good decision.

 The fillet steak was seared beautifully and cooked perfectly medium-rare as I had requested.
-The truffle mash was smooth and had just the right level of flavour so that it didn’t become overpowering.
+The silky smooth truffle mash had just the right level of flavour so that it didn’t become overpowering.

 The vegetables were fresh, sweet and flavoursome, and the rich thyme and red wine jus complemented every part of the dish.
-And it was all just so beautifully presented.
+And presentation was just so beautiful!

 The rich flavours of the first two courses had left me feeling pleasantly full.
 But I was sure I could manage to squeeze in a pudding…

 And I was so glad that I did, because this chocolate fondant was sublime.

 It was rich, chocolatey, and perfectly cooked.
 The molten, gooey centre combined divinely with the soft vanilla ice cream, and the boozy cherries added an extra kick of flavour.

 This is definitely the kind of pudding that leaves you purring with pleasure, and I devoured every morsel!